-Cables hang from the ceiling and patients documents lay strewn down the corridors in an apocalyptic manner, putting the opening scene of 28 Days Later to shame.
-The operating theatres’ heavy steel doors sit ajar, just begging to be opened and medical supplies remain carefully placed on a window ledge.
-After scouring the perimeter, my crew and I entered through an already smashed window near the front entrance of the hospital, that familiar clinical smell filling our nostrils.
+Cables hung from the ceiling and patients’ documents lay strewn down the corridors in an apocalyptic manner.
+It put the opening scene of 28 Days Later to shame.
+The operating theatres’ heavy steel doors sit ajar, just begging to be opened.
+Medical supplies remain carefully placed on a window ledge.
+After scouring the perimeter, my crew and I entered through an already smashed window near the front entrance of the hospital.
+The familiar clinical smell filled our nostrils.

-Due to the bunker presence and high-quality finishing of this hospital, it was obvious that this was no ordinary health care facility.
-In its heyday, Klinikum Buch served as a hospital for politicians and government members including Erich Honecker, who was the leader of the German Democratic Republic (East Berlin).
+The bunk and high-quality finishing of this hospital made it obvious that this was no ordinary health care facility.
+In its heyday, Klinikum Buch served as a hospital for politicians and government members.
+People treated included Erich Honecker, who was the leader of the German Democratic Republic (East Berlin).

-Sadly for us, most of the equipment had been moved to the new hospital location, however, a few gems remained such as signs and clocks.
-Even the taps had been removed from all the sinks leaving them looking as if they had a run in with The Hulk.
+Sadly for us, most of the equipment had been moved to the new hospital location.
+A few gems remained such as signs and clocks.
+Someone had even removed the taps from all of the sinks.
+This left them looking as if they had had a run in with The Hulk.

 Through an open window in the utility room, we made our way onto the roof.
 The serene forest surrounding accompanied by chirping birds made for an idyllic setting for the once patients of this hospital.
 An epic view of the surrounding buildings was our reward

-As we entered the main entrance hall of the Helios Klinikum we found out that we had unknowingly triggered the motion sensors.
+As we entered the main entrance hall of the GDR Hospital, we found out that we had unknowingly triggered the motion sensors.
 A burly security guard strolled down the corridor towards us, shining his flashlight in our faces.
-After being escorted off the premises and much negotiating in German the guard told us he was calling the Polizei.
-Cue some further negotiations and finally producing our identity cards, the guard concluded that his coffee was waiting.
-I think disturbing his Sunday was the worst thing we had done that day.
+After being escorted off the premises and after much negotiating in German, the guard told us he was calling the Polizei.
+Cue some further negotiations.
+We finally produced our identity cards and the guard concluded that his coffee was waiting.
+Disturbing his Sunday was the worst thing we had done that day.

 Apart from the security guard, we did not see another soul at Helios Klinikum Berlin Buch.
 There were some telltale signs that people had been here before us – the usual graffiti and vandalism, however, it was quite minimal.